304 North Cardinal St.

-In 2018, Xinyuan Real Estate Co bolstered the international presence further.
-The New York listed international property manager based in China, invested in a £29.11m stake in the project.
+In 2018, Xinyuan Real Estate Co bolstered the international presence of The Madison even further.
+The New York listed international property manager based in China, invested in a £29.11 million stake in the project.

 The Madison is located off Marsh Wall, to the south eastern side of South Dock.
 This gives it good access by car, and there are car lifts to basement parking.
 However, spaces are limited in quantity and to select units only, at additional cost.